Spiritual Resources > Learning From the Bible < Our PDF booklet on Scripture.

 The sacred page is not meant to be the end, but only the means toward the end, which is knowing God himself.

 It is said that you study the Bible to know God.
 But the truth is, you won't fully know God.
 Think of another mystery about knowing someone else: about how you never really, fully get to know your friends, your children, or your spouse.
 There's always the unexpected, the surprise, the seemingly out-of-character action, something new, or something that's been there all along but you didn't notice it or it hadn't come up before.
 A complete knowledge of anyone (including yourself) is a mystery that's out of human reach.
 Yet, you do in a sense, know them: you develop an understanding in which you have far more than enough trust to go by as you relate to them.
 The same is true of knowing God -- only, God is so complex it boggles the mind.
-In the Bible, God does not remove the mystery, but through Scripture you can develop that same kind of understanding, solidarity, and trust.
+God does not remove the mystery, but through Scripture you can develop that same kind of understanding, solidarity, and trust.
 Not just a 'basic' knowledge, either; you can understand God and divine purposes with awesome depth.
 You can learn enough to grasp who God is, what God's about, how a life of following Jesus can be lived out, and where it's headed.
 Enough to catch the virus of God's good news and have it lodge itself in every cell.
 Not a full comprehension of the relationship, but an apprehension of it that's more than enough for it to be not only God's way, but yours too.
 Through the Bible, far more than anywhere else, the Spirit reveals what God is up to so you can recognize when it's happening around you and within you, and then move forward.

 The Bible were not written, gathered, and kept over the years just to be a bin for holding grand truths and stories with morals that have good effects.
 Though anyone can find in it (or be led by the Spirit to find in it) answers to many great mysteries, and even find from it the right questions to ask, it's not a question book or an answer book.
-It's not enough to just study Scripture, or to be able to remember a verse of Scripture at any given moment, or have other measures of supposed scripture mastery.
-When it's read without faith, it misses the whole point of having it.
+It's not enough to just study Scripture, or to be able to remember a scriptural section or verse at any given moment, or have other measures of supposed scripture mastery.
+When you read it without faith, you miss the whole point of having it.
 Sure, you might develop strength of character from its examples, pattern your life according to the moral values in it, and even impact the world with something it taught you.
 But that's not why it's there.
 The Bible's not firstly a book about mysteries or wisdom or morality; it's not even a book about religion.
 Scripture was written with a very different purpose in mind: the Spirit uses it to reveal the purpose, vision, and love of God, and to start, shape, and deepen faith in Christ.
 The Spirit made it to show how Christ recreated our relationship with God.
 The Scriptures are great because of the Great One who stands behind it and that Great One's love for us, a love that came to us, suffered death, and overcame even death so that we might also overcome it.
 The medium (of print or speech or Web) is not the message; the God who Reveals is the message, and the medium is the messenger.
 Even more, the message is that of a love letter, not that of a rap sheet or a facts list.
 And like with a love letter, it's not so much how it's said than Who says it and why.

 "Perhaps there will be many Christians to whom it would not occur to pose the question whether the process of secularization has anything to do with the biblical understanding of the goal of history.
 The Bible, for them, belongs to a religious world which is not admitted to belong to the world of secular events...
 But this is to read the Bible wrongly.
 Whatever else it may be, the Bible is a secular book dealing with the sort of events which a news editor accepts for publication in a daily newspaper; it is concerned with secular events, wars, revolutions, enslavements and liberations, migrants and refugees, famines and epidemics and all the rest...
 We miss this because we do not sufficiently treat the Bible as a whole.
 When we do this, we see at once that the Bible... is in its main design a universal history.
 It is an interpretation of human history as a whole, beginning with the saga of creation and ending with a vision of the gathering together of all the nations and the consummation of God's purpose for mankind."